Call for Abstracts

 • Launch and operating environments design consideration; and

-• Air-breathing systems (to include scramjet, ramjet, rotating detonation engine, and turbine based) and engine development programs;
+• Air-breathing systems (to include scramjet, ramjet, rotating detonation engine, turbine and combined cycle) and engine development programs;

 • System design solutions addressing boost, cruise, and terminal phase requirements;